a-pasquale/collective.portlet.mybookmarks/README.txt

 Usage
 =====

-If you want to add a site content to bookmarks list, just click on the "bookmark" link in document_actions.
+If you want to add a site content to bookmarks list, just click on the "*bookmark*" link in document_actions.

 To add a new external link, you need to fill the related form in the portlet.

 To remove a bookmark, just click on delete icon.

+Default bookmarks can't be removed by users.

 Dependencies
 ============